-In order to verify this conjecture, we have implemented a simulation that allow us to predict the number of possible internal transcripts.
-In this section, we describe these simulations that are, to the best of our knowledge, an innovative approach that hasn't been used before in this context.
+In order to verify the Tight Mirror Theory Conjecture, we have implemented a simulation that allows us to predict the number of possible internal transcripts.
+In this section, we describe these simulations that constitute, to the best of our knowledge, an innovative approach that hasn't been used before in this context.

 First step: getting the sets of connected components.
 The first step for comparing experiments to the conjecture is computing the set of the connected components of two or more variables.
-We recall that there is an edge between the variables X_i and Y_j if and only if there is the equation $X_i \oplus Y_j = \delta{i,j}$ and $X{i'} \oplus Y{j'} = \delta{i',j'}$.
-First we make a list of equations sorted by index i and one sorted by index j for retrieving the edges quickly, then we apply a classic Breadth-First Traversal of the graph.
+We recall that there is an edge between the variables X_i and Y_j if and only if there is the equation $X_i \oplus Y_j = \delta{i,j}$.
+First we make a list of equations sorted by index i and one sorted by index j for retrieving the edges quickly, and then we apply a classic Breadth-First Traversal of the graph.
 The procedure to get it is described in Algorithm 2 below:

 Naive approach.
-The most natural way of doing once obtained the connected components is to generate the solutions.
-This can be done by initializing two sets of remaining places to $\{0,1\}^n$ (S_X for the variables X and S_Y for the variables Y).
-We take the largest component, find a place α for its root and for every
+Once the connected components have been obtained, the most natural approach is to generate the solutions.
+This can be done by initialising two sets of remaining places, viable values for making a solution, to $\{0,1\}^n$ (S_X) for the variables X and S_Y for the variables Y).
+We take the largest component,

-Al gorithm 2 Retrieving the sets on connected components
+Algorithm 2 Retrieving the sets on connected components

+'''

-Input: List of equations of the form $X_i \oplus Y_j = \delta{i,j}$
+Input: List of equations of the form X_i \oplus Y_j = \delta{i,j}

 Output: The list of connected components

-1: Sort the equations $X_i \oplus Y_j = \delta{i,j}$ by i the result is named L_X
+1: Sort the equations X_i \oplus Y_j = \delta{i,j} by i the result is named L_X

-\triangleright There needs to have a place to mark the different i .
+\triangleright There needs to have a place to mark the different i.

-2: Sort the equations $X_i \oplus Y_j = \delta{i,j}$ by j the result is named L_Y
+2: Sort the equations X_i \oplus Y_j = \delta{i,j} by j the result is named L_Y

-\triangleright There needs to have a place to mark the different j .
+\triangleright There needs to have a place to mark the different j.

 3: for all i do

-4: Start a pile with the element $(X, i, 0)$
+Start a pile with the element (X, i, 0)

+4:

-5: Start a list for recording the elements of the current connected component with
+Start a list for recording the elements of the current connected component with

+5:

-the root element $(X, i, 0)$
+the root element (X, i, 0)

-6: while the pile is not empty do
+while the pile is not empty do

+6:

+7:

-7: Pop the first element (Z, l, Δ)
+Pop the first element (Z, l, \Delta)

+8:

-8: if l is not marked in the list L_Z then
+if l is not marked in the list L_Z then

-9: for all $X_i \oplus Y_j = \delta{i,j}$ in L_Z with $i = l$ if $X = Z$ and $j = l$ otherwise do
+for all X_i \oplus Y_j = \delta{i,j} in L_Z with i = l if X = Z and j = l otherwise do

+9:

+10:

-10: Add $(Y, j, \Delta \oplus \delta{i,j})$ to the pile and to the component if $X = Z$ and
+Add (Y, j, \Delta \oplus \delta{i,j}) to the pile and to the component if X = Z and

-$(X, i, \Delta \oplus \delta{i,j})$ otherwise
+(X, i, \Delta \oplus \delta{i,j}) otherwise

-11: end for
+end for

+11:

+12:

-12: Mark l in the list L_Z
+Mark l in the list L_Z

+13:

-13: end if
+end if

-14: end while
+end while

+14:

-15: Register the list if it contains more than one element
+Register the list if it contains more than one element

+15:

-\triangleright This connected component has either no elements or is a isolated point.
+This connected component has either no elements or is an isolated point.

 16: end for

 17: Return the lists of connected components

+'''